easyfrog/svelte-cached-router/README.md

 <Router {routes} keepFresh={false} />
 ```

-#### page component's props and callback functions
+### page component's props and callback functions

-page can any svelte component
+page can be any svelte component

 The page component is cached by default, if you don't want cache the page you can define a property `keepFresh = true` then the page could recreated verytime